opendatahub-io-contrib/genai-llm-rag-pattern/docs/developers.md

 ## pre-commit

 This project uses [`pre-commit`](https://pre-commit.com/) as a mechanism to ensure code quality. `pre-commit` is enforced on pull requests as part of the CI pipeline.
-Installing pre-commit into a developers environment ensures that the quality checks will pass before code is pushed to github.
+Installing pre-commit into a developers environment ensures that the quality checks will pass before code is pushed to GitHub.

 Install by: